MichaelCurrin/unicron/docs/development.md

 See the [main.yml](https://github.com/MichaelCurrin/unicron/blob/master/.github/workflows/main.yml) workflow file in the repo.

-This sets up check to run on Github Actions.
+This sets up checks to run on Github Actions.

-Nothing is persisted - the project is not packaged and distributed anyhere.
+Nothing is persisted - the project is not packaged and distributed anywhere.

 ## Docs site